Our research is editorially independent but we may earn a commission for purchases made through our links.

 A short ferry ride will bring you to this picturesque island town with just 500 residents where everyone celebrates the holidays just like they did 100 years ago.
 Here, people travel by horse and buggy as motorized vehicles have been banned for the past century.
 At Christmas, Santa actually visits every child to their Christmas wishes, and they also feature an annual island Christmas bazaar where unique crafts and decorates filled with green, red and lots of lilac – a favorite local color.

 Leavenworth, set on the eastern edge of Washington State’s Cascade Mountains, is a Bavarian village that that is transformed into a virtual snow globe of Christmas magic during the holidays.
-The Christmas Lighting Festival, held from December 5 to December 21 in 2014, features plenty of old fashioned caroling, Christmas characters and practically an endless amount of dazzling lights.
+The Christmas Lighting Festival features plenty of old fashioned caroling, Christmas characters and practically an endless amount of dazzling lights.
 On Fridays, St. Nikolas himself welcomes children with song and fruit.
 The A&E Network even crowned Leavenworth the “Ultimate Holiday Town USA.”